-I am currently a limited-term instructor with the Faculty of Education at Ontario Tech University (University of Ontario Institute of Technology), located in Oshawa, Ontario, where I’ve facilitated five different online courses.
+I am currently a limited-term instructor with the Faculty of Education at Ontario Tech University (University of Ontario Institute of Technology), located in Oshawa, Ontario, where I regularly facilitate four different online courses.
 These synchronous/asynchronous courses rely heavily on problem-based learning, social interaction, and collaboration in the online environment.
 The weekly tutorials (classes) are highly interactive, and bring together learners from across the country to form a supportive learning community of practice.

 Although I seem to always be in front of the computer, working on research, meeting with learners, or designing instruction, I make a point to balance my life by going for long walks with my Chinese crested dog, riding my BMW motorcycle, watching CFL football (Saskatchewan Roughriders), and playing canasta and various board games.